 Of course, if you have a crockpot, this baked beans recipe would be the perfect thing to make it in as you can just set and forget.
 I don't have one (yet) so have given you the easy, no special equipment needed, recipe.

-You could of course also use tinned beans to make this recipe, however if you do, be careful not to overcook them and turn them to mush!
-And of course you can switch up the type of beans you use.
-I used kidney beans when making this batch, however cannellini, haricots or even borlotti would be suitable beans to use!
+- Tinned beans instead of dried beans You could of course also use tinned beans to make this recipe, however if you do, be careful not to overcook them and turn them to mush!

-If you like the sound of The Best Vegan Baked Beans - Sugar Free Recipe, please do check out some of our other recipes you might like to eat alongside them.
+If you like the sound of this Vegan Baked Beans without Sugar recipe, please do check out some of my other recipes you might like to eat alongside them.
 (I'm looking at you, breakfast recipes!)

 - 2 onions (small.
 Or one large!)